 Georgia: Intoxicated by the beauty of the Caucasus while hiking

 Tiflis was an exciting introduction to my tour of Georgia.
-But after a week of traffic chaos and smog, I had had enough, and so the next thing on my trip around the world was to Stepantsminda, formerly known as Kazbegi, in the mountains of the Caucasus.
+But following a week of traffic chaos and smog, I had had enough, and so the next thing on my trip around the world was to Stepantsminda, formerly known as Kazbegi, in the mountains of the Caucasus.

 The best way to travel through Georgia is by “marshrutka”.
 These are minibuses that head for practically all places worth seeing in the country.
 You just have to find the right marshrutka.
 The minibus to Stepantsminda departs from Didube station.
 My hostess, somewhat misleadingly, tells me that the bus stop is opposite the Ministry of Health.
-Unfortunately, it wasn’t exactly there, but about 100 meters further.
+Unfortunately, it wasn’t exactly there, but regarding 100 meters further.

 The problem with the Marshrutka bus stations is that private drivers intercept tourists beforehand and pretend to direct you to the correct bus.
 Instead, you are led to the private car, which is significantly more expensive.